Jtranod98/School_District_Analysis/README.md

    - Image after NaN change
      ![School_Summary_10_12G.png](PyCitySchools_pics/School_Summary_10_12G.png)

-   - Only Thomas High School performance had changed, mostly decreased.
+   - Only Thomas High School performance had changed, mostly lower.
      - Avg math score was decreased by .06 from 83.41 to 83.35
      - Avg reading score was increased .05 by 83.84 to 83.89
      - % Passisng Math was decreased by .09% from 93.27 to 93.18